 The first three files should be in the x:\iRise\DefCenter\Tomcat\conf directory, so just copying that directory should get all of those configuration files.
 Double check your server.xml file to find out the file location of your keystore if it's not in the conf folder.
 Open the file with a text editor and look for the SSL connector.
 One of the lines in the connector will list the location and name of the keystore file.

-Depending on whether you are running an older 32-bit (pre-v8.12.2) or 64-bit operating system, the location of the cacerts file will be in one of three places.
-If you have all three locations it doesn't hurt to back them all up:
+The location of the cacerts file will be in one of a few places.
+If you have all locations it doesn't hurt to back them all up:

 x:\iRise\DefCenter\jvm64\jre\lib\security\cacerts (if exists)

 The configuration settings are stored in the irise.properties file.
 Backup the x:\iRise\DefCenter\Tomcat\conf\irise.properties.
 If you are running an older version of the Definition Center, contact iRise Customer Support for information on how to backup the settings.